To Circumcise or Not… That is the Question

 Evolution of Circumcision Policy

-As a consequence, many insurance companies (Medicaid, namely), stopped covering circumcision, as many anti-circ doctors likened it to cosmetic surgery for the pen!s (I’m trying to avoid being flagged for V!@gra spam, there).
+As a consequence, many insurance companies (Medicaid, namely), stopped covering circumcision, and many anti-circ doctors likened it to cosmetic surgery for the pen!s (I’m trying to avoid being flagged for V!@gra spam, there).

-In the thirteen years that followed, more studies were conducted that confirmed (perhaps?) a health benefit of circumcision, namely, the prevention of urinary tract infections (UTIs), penile cancer, and STDs (including syphilis, AIDS, herpes, and the human papillomavirus (HPV)).
-Thus, in August of 2012, the AAP issued a statement reflecting the new information:
+In the years that followed, more studies confirmed (perhaps?) a health benefit of circumcision, namely, the prevention of urinary tract infections (UTIs), penile cancer, and STDs (including syphilis, AIDS, herpes, and the human papillomavirus (HPV)).
+Thus, in 2012, the AAP issued a revised statement reflecting the new information:

 “Evaluation of current evidence indicates that the health benefits of newborn male circumcision outweigh the risks…”

 Still not a wholehearted endorsement, but they were leaning more in the direction of circumcision.

 Other professional medical organizations, like the CDC and the WHO, came out shortly thereafter with similar(ish) pronouncements.
 The American Urological Association takes a firm middle road, asserting that there are “potential medical advantages and benefits as well as disadvantages and risks.”

 The Argument For Circumcision

 Urologist Anne-Marie Houle, MD, FRCSC, FAAP, argues:

 The 8 best reasons for routine newborn male circumcision: